-Offered to the W&M campus each fall and co-sponsored by the Departments of History, Anthropology, and English, and the American Studies program, the Vast Early America Lecture series features a scholar, often an OI author, whose work has strong cross-disciplinary appeal to scholars of history, literature, gender and sexuality, race and identity, and cultural studies.
+Offered to the W&M campus each fall, the Vast Early America Lecture series features a scholar, often an OI author, whose work has strong cross-disciplinary appeal.
 While created with the William & Mary student and faculty community in mind, the lecture is open to all.